csesoc/constitution/CONSTITUTION.rst

    #. minutes of all general meetings of CSESoc.

 #.
 A member of CSESoc may obtain a copy of any of the documents referred to in subclause (1) on payment of a fee of not more than $1 for each page copied.
 #.
+A member of CSESoc may obtain a virtual copy of any of the documents referred to in subclause (1) without cost.
+#.
 Despite clauses (1) and (2), the Executive may refuse to permit a member of CSESoc to inspect or obtain a copy of records of CSESoc that relate to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of CSESoc.
 #.
 Notwithstanding the above, the records of the society shall be open for inspection by Arc at all times.